AntonVTR/AntonVTR.github.io/index.md

 ---

 ## Skills
-SW developer languages
- - Java
- - Kotlin
- - JS
- - Go
- - Pyhon
+ - Git
- - AI
+ - DB
- - PHP
+ - os NIX
- - C++ (esp8266)
+ - Networks
+ and more...

 ---